avast/rabbitmq-scala-client/README.md

 ## Notes

 ### Structured config
-It's highly recommended to have the config structured ad in the example, that means:
+It's highly recommended to have the config structured as in the example, that means:
 ```hocon
 rabbitConfig {
   // connection config